BrockDSL/Tropy-Tutorial/README.md

 # Setup: Download & Load Photos

-1. Download this repository as a zip file
+1. Download this repository as a zip file by clicking [this link](https://github.com/BrockDSL/Tropy-Tutorial/archive/master.zip)